zigbee2mqtt/hassio-zigbee2mqtt/README.md

 1. Press **Submit**, Zigbee2MQTT will now start, wait a few seconds and refresh the page.
 You should now see the Zigbee2MQTT frontend.
    - If it shows `502: Bad Gateway` wait a bit more and refresh the page.
    - If this takes too long (e.g. 2 minutes +) check the **Log** tab to see what went wrong.
-   - In case the add-on fails to start with the following error: `USB adapter discovery error (No valid USB adapter found).
+   - In case the app fails to start with the following error: `USB adapter discovery error (No valid USB adapter found).
 Specify valid 'adapter' and 'port' in your configuration.`, we need to fill in the `serial` section.
 Format can be found [here](https://www.zigbee2mqtt.io/guide/configuration/adapter-settings.html#adapter-settings), but skip the initial `serial:` indent. e.g.: <br>
      ```yaml
      adapter: zstack
      port: /dev/serial/by-id/usb-Texas_Instruments_TI_CC2531_USB_CDC___0X00124B0018ED3DDF-if00